katzenpost/katzenpost/software_bill_of_materials/index.rst

 .. rubric:: Abstract

-This document describes the Katzenpost software dependencies and their licenses.
-This could be useful for determining software license compliance.
+This document describes the Katzenpost software dependencies and their licenses for the core katzenpost server side components AND the catshadow anonymous messaging system with QT user interface.
+This document is meant to be useful for determining software license compliance and to assist in audits.

 Dependencies and Licenses
 =========================

 We use go-modules ( https://github.com/golang/go/wiki/Modules ) in
 each golang git repository to pin dependencies.
-Therefore the dependencies expressed in this document can easily be derived from the `go.mod` file at the root of each git repo.
+Therefore these dependencies can easily be derived from the `go.mod` file at the root of each git repo.
+Auditors wishing to quickly learn the transitive dependencies can do so by looking at these files.

 Core